 It's not uncommon for college students to take out loans to pay for school.
 In fact, almost 66% of students nationwide depend at least partially on loans.
 At UCLA, approximately 12% of students took out student loans averaging $5,965 a year.
 That adds up to $23,860 over four years for those students.

 The student loan default rate at UCLA is 1.6%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 |Most Popular Majors||Bachelor’s Degrees||Average Salary of Graduates|

-In 2017-2018, 2,626 students took at least one online class at University of California - Los Angeles.
-This is an increase from the 2,569 students who took online classes the previous year.
+In 2020-2021, 31,312 students took at least one online class at University of California - Los Angeles.
+This is a decrease from the 41,906 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering University of California - Los Angeles, here are some more schools you may be interested in knowing more about.

 Curious on how these schools stack up against UCLA?
 Pit them head to head with College Combat, our free interactive tool that lets you compare college on the features that matter most to you!